Fphelix/The-car-change-oil-App/README.md

 4-	**Service of choice**

-Whether you chose a, b or c, a work request would be created and a technician assigned to you.
-+	Appointment: you will be able to set up an appointment for somebody to come work on your car
+Whether you chose between a or b  you will be able to set up an appointment for a Technician to complete the service requested

-5- **Last service done and  reminder:**

-You will be able to see your last service done plus a reminder of when your next service is due After you are done, it will ask you to rate your experience and the work done by the technician.
-This application will be used by the client to request oil change service.
-It will also be used by the mechanics or anybody who can do an oil change on a particular car.
+5- **User Account:**

 +	User Account would look like this